edge-ai/EDGEMATRIX-Stream-Toolkit-Tutorial/tutorials.rst

 Here in this tutorial, you will see how to package a sample Yolo detector contained in DeepStream 4.0.1.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Follow the Yolo tutorial on DeepStream SDK
+Follow the Yolo tutorial on DeepStream Toolkit
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 At first, download `the deepstream pcakage from here <https://drive.google.com/open?id=1em99dle1ejsvzJxDJdkW8yzbYWrN7wj_>`_.